Hadoop-bigdata/hadoop-study/hw1.md

 The alice.txt is used for homework, let's try to move it to hdfs.

 	hadoop fs -put alice.txt input
+For other files, you can also use this command to upload your flies to hdfs.
 <br></br>
 # 3. Run MapReduce in Python code